 What is the nightlife in Reykjavík like?
 What makes partying in Iceland different from anywhere else in the world?
 When does the nightlife start in Iceland and where are the best bars and clubs to go to?
 Read on to discover all there is to know about Reykjavík's nightlife!

-In recent years, Reykjavík has become known for its nightlife and is praised by tourist and travel magazines all over the world.
+In recent years, Reykjavík has become widely known for its fast-paced nightlife, praised by locals, tourists and travel magazines from all over the world.

 Photo credit: Alexander Matukhno, Iceland Airwaves Flickr